NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Flash Beetle.md

     desc: "`pf2:1` Mandibles +8 (agile, finesse)\n__Damage__  1d4 + 1 piercing"

   - name: "Light Flash"
     desc: "`pf2:1` (concentrate,light) The flash beetle creates a brilliant flash of light.
-All creatures in its luminescent aura must succeed at a DC 17 Fortitude check save or be [[Conditions/Dazzled|Dazzled]] for 1 minute.\nThe flash beetle's glow then goes out, disabling its aura for 24 hours, during which time it cannot use Light Flash."
+All creatures in its luminescent aura must succeed at a DC 17 Fortitude check save or be [[Conditions/Dazzled|Dazzled]] for 1 minute.\n\nThe flash beetle's glow then goes out, disabling its aura for 24 hours, during which time it cannot use Light Flash."

 ```